dennis84/tiny-write/README.md

 # TinyWrite

-Just a little writing tool with markdown shortcuts for my Mac that saves every change to local indexeddb.
+Just a little writing tool with markdown shortcuts that saves every change to local indexeddb.

 ## Install